Organisms, Ecology, and Evolution Track

 - It is possible to petition the department to ask for other courses to count as electives.

-- Complete attendance at five Biology seminars, and summarize each in an abstract, and submit each abstract to your advisor no later than the first Monday of the block following the block in which the seminar occurred.
-After declaring the Biology Major, students can turn in abstracts during their junior or senior years.
+- Complete attendance at five Biology seminars, summarize each in an abstract, and submit each abstract to your advisor no later than the first Monday of the block following the block in which the seminar occurred.
+Students are strongly advised to begin turning in abstracts, as soon as they declare their major, during their junior year.

 - Successfully pass the Biology ETS exam or the Biology GRE exam.

-- To take the Biology GRE in time to fulfill this requirement, you must take it in November or December and you must list Colorado College as a recipient of the GRE scores.
+- Alternatively, you can take the Biology GRE in the fall, but we strongly recommend that you take the ETS exam instead.
+You must list Colorado College as a recipient of the GRE scores.

-- Complete a senior capstone course in the last two semesters prior to graduation (options vary from year to year, but will always include BY499, Senior Thesis) in one of the following ways:
+- Complete a senior capstone course as one of your six electives, in the last two semesters prior to graduation (course options vary from year to year), in one of the following ways:

 - BY 499 (Senior Thesis; required to graduate with distinction)

-- BY 409 (Advanced Research in Biology)—IF it meets the requirements described in the section on “Senior Capstone, Part 3” in the Majors' Handbook.
+- BY 409 (Advanced Research in Biology)—IF it meets the requirements described in the section on “Senior Capstone” in the Majors' Handbook.

 This is the Department of Biology